Pharmaceutical Sciences, BSc Hons

 Do you provide employability services?

 We have a team dedicated to enhancing student employment outcomes.
-Our Employer Partnerships Manager develops relationships with companies to provide placement and employment opportunities.
+This includes an Employer Partnerships Manager, who works with companies to provide placement and employment opportunities.

 Support and advice